 Support for newborn babies

 In rare cases, babies are not able to breathe properly after birth because their lungs have not developed properly.
-This is more likely in babies who had very little amniotic fluid (or liquor) when growing in the womb.
+This is more likely in babies who had very little amniotic fluid when growing in the womb.

 Long-term complications and treatment